cacttus/BR2/project/tasks.md

 # Mine City Task Log

+- [ ] UtilMesh really needs to be a node, we need to update it relative to the trasnform of the object its drawing

+- [ ] Move Path's Cubic Bezier code into a new CBSpline class to organize this better.
+Path should support liner, and CB splines.
+	- [ ] Create CBSpline class.

+- [ ] RTS Camera Fixes
+	- [ ] Free Mode
+	- [ ] Focus Mode
+		- [ ] Implement focus movement (transition) between objects
+			- [ ] Paths
+				- [ ] Cubic Bezier Curves

 - [ ] Rendering Fixes
 	- [ ] DrawDeferred for Scene is a problem.
 We are using the SG to draw the children, yet the RenderBucket is the main drawing list.
 So we are drawing twice.